abhiTronix/vidgear/docs/contribution/PR.md

   * The first thing you do is submit an issue with a [proposal template](https://github.com/abhiTronix/vidgear/issues/new?labels=issue%3A+proposal&template=proposal.md) for your work first and then work on your Pull Request.

-- [x] **Test, Format & lint locally:**

-  * Make sure to test, format, and lint the modified code locally every time you commit.
-The details are discussed [below ➶](#testing-formatting-linting)

-- [x] **Format & Submit your Draft Pull Request:**
+- [x] **Submit a Draft Pull Request:**

-  * Submit the pull request from the first day of your development, and create it as a draft pull request.
-Click "ready for review" when finished and passed all the checks.
+  * Submit the [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) from the first day of your development.
   * Add a brief but descriptive title for your PR.
   * Explain what the PR adds, fixes, or improves.
   * In case of bug fixes, add a new unit test case that would fail against your bug fix.
   * Provide output or screenshots, if you can.
+  * Make sure your pull request passed all the CI checks _(triggers automatically on pushing commits against testing branch)_.
+If it's somehow failing, then ask the maintainer for a review.
+  * Click "ready for review" when finished.

+- [x] **Test, Format & lint code locally:**

+  * Make sure to test, format, and lint the modified code locally before every commit.
+The details are discussed [below ➶](#testing-formatting-linting)

 - [x] **Make sensible commit messages:**

-  * If your PR fixes a separate issue number, remember to include `"resolves #issue_number"` in the commit message.
+  * If your pull request fixes a separate issue number, remember to include `"resolves #issue_number"` in the commit message.
 Learn more about it [here ➶](https://help.github.com/articles/closing-issues-using-keywords/).
   * Keep the commit message concisely as much as possible at every submit.
 You can make a supplement to the previous commit with `git commit --amend` command.

-- [x] **Perform PR Integrity Checks:**
+- [x] **Perform Integrity Checks:**

-    !!! warning "Any duplicate PR will be Rejected!"
+    !!! warning "Any duplicate pull request will be Rejected!"

   * Search GitHub if there's a similar open or closed PR that relates to your submission.
   * Check if your purpose code matches the overall direction, simplicity, and structure of the VidGear and improves it.
   * Retain copyright for your contributions, but also agree to license them for usage by the project and author(s) under the [Apache 2.0 license ➶](https://github.com/abhiTronix/vidgear/blob/master/LICENSE).
-  * Make sure your PR must pass through all unit tests including **VidGear's CI tests** _(triggers automatically on pushing commits against testing branch)_.
-If it's somehow failing, then ask the maintainer for a review.

 - [x] **Link your Issues:**

     !!! tip "For more information on Linking a pull request to an issue, See [this wiki doc➶](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)"

-  * Finally, when you're confident enough, make your Pull Request public.
+  * Finally, when you're confident enough, make your pull request public.
   * You can link an issue to a pull request manually or using a supported keyword in the pull request description.
 It helps collaborators see that someone is working on the issue.

 &nbsp;